ArchSkorne/pen-testing-labs/user-context.md

 	- Ensure this repo is cloned on both machines and you can push/pull changes.
 Test a round-trip git push/pull.

 ## Suggested 12-month timeline (measurable milestones)
-This maps the existing weekly topics into measurable monthly milestones.
+This maps the previous weekly topics into measurable monthly milestones.
 Adjust hours per month to fit your schedule.

 - Month00: Environment setup, tool installs, snapshots (2–4 hours)
 - Month01: Network scanning fundamentals + lab (nmap, basic enumeration) (4–8 hours)